 In-Bus-Audio-Guide: The bus has wi-fi and an audio guide that narrates different spots on the route.
 As I mostly slept throughout it, I didn’t get much use of this option, but it’s good to have.

 Duration: 10-11 hours

 My recommendation: I would definitely recommend bringing a snack and some water with you on the trip.
-For more details on the tour, visit Into Ice and Lava.
+For more details about the tour, visit Into Ice and Lava.